kjkoster/php-vhosts-docker-compose/readme.md

 for troubleshooting.

 ## Running on Production

+For running in production, you will need to collect your SSL certificate for the website.
+Place them into the root of this project as`ssl.*`.
+If they have a different name, rename them or change the relevant `COPY` directives in `Dockerfile`.

 This image was designed for production use, so we can start it on the production server using: